ORTools4MTEX/ORTools/README.md

 MTEX has a vast functionality to analyse phase-transitions.
 It's major advantage compared to competing programs is its versatility, both in therms of functionality and data compatibility.
 The current library aims at being an add-on to MTEX for creating stunning and informative plots on martensitic microstructures that are too individual to be included in the main MTEX program.

 While the library mostly consists of plotting functionalities, it also includes some utility functions and advanced analysis capabilities.
-These are highlighted in an example script **"TBA"** that follows the analysis shown in the [MTEX documentation](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) and extends by using the present library.
+These are highlighted in an example script **"TBA"** that follows the analysis shown in the [MTEX documentation](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) and extends it by using the present library.

 All functions should be well-documented by comments within the functions.
 Here is a brief overview of all functions: